Pastagate: Aftermath

 Following Louise Marchand's resignation, OQLF inspectors were given more discretion in applying the language law.
 Specifically, the office investigates complaints on the basis of whether they affect an individual or are of concern to the general public.
 Also, certain culinary terms from other cultures may be used in Quebec restaurants.
-Position to investigate complaints against the OQLF was established in June 2014.
+A position to investigate complaints against the OQLF was established in June 2014.